-The Council has received a clear audit opinion on its Long Term Plan.
+The Draft Long Term Plan Statement of Proposal, comprising the Newsline Summary document, Volume 1 and Volume 2, has been audited by Audit New Zealand.
+The Council has received a clear audit opinion on its Draft Long Term Plan Statement of Proposal.
 The audit opinion is contained in Volume 1.
-The audit opinion does not cover the 17 settlements document or the Council's activity management plans, as these documents are supplementary information to the Long Term Plan.
+The audit opinion does not cover the 17 settlements document or the Council's activity management plans, as these documents are supplementary information to the Draft Long Term Plan.